-Home baked bread baking in the oven, especially Olive Bread, what an amazing smell and then that taste, nothing like it.
+This is nothing like bread baking in the oven, especially Olive Bread, what an amazing smell and then that taste!
+Delicious.

-I have always been one of those people who aren’t that crazy about certain foods unless they are dunked, dipped or stuffed into something.
+I have always been one of those people who isn’t that crazy about certain foods unless they are dunked, dipped or stuffed into something.

 For example nuts, only covered in chocolate, thank you very much.
 And of course olives, by themselves?
 Never!